data report

 North America (primarily the US and Canada) had around 450,000 towers in 2023, according to TowerXchange (2024).
 The US is a mature tower market dominated by American Tower, Crown Castle and SBA Communications.

-- GSMA (2024) notes that 5G covered over 90% of the US population in 2023, with operators focusing on capacity upgrades and mid‑band spectrum deployment.
+• GSMA reports very high 5G population coverage in the US, with operators focusing on capacity upgrades and mid‑band spectrum deployment.

-- Macro tower growth is modest, but equipment upgrades, new tenants (e.g., DISH in the US) and small‑cell deployments drive revenue.
+• Macro tower growth is modest, but equipment upgrades, new tenants and small‑cell deployments drive revenue.

 SOLAR TODO can complement North American infrastructure with specialized towers for rural broadband, private LTE/5G networks and grid‑adjacent communications, along with backup power and storage solutions.